nzh2534/demandanalysis/README.md

 # Demand Analysis

-Custom heatmap visualizations made with Python, Jinja2, Javascript, HTML, and CSS.
+Custom heatmap visualizations made with Python, Jinja2, Javascript, HTML, and CSS: https://nzh2534.github.io/demandanalysis/

 Click on heatmaps to drilldown/up levels (showing organization wide objective at the 1, 1.1, or 1.1.1 levels).
 Click on one of the buttons in the navigation bar to see demand over a quarter and by various Departments (abbreviated Dept) and ordered on a color gradient showing Departments with High (Green) or Low (Red) capacity.